-Disclosures: Deep Dutta, Soumitra Ghosh, Sanjay Kalra, Indira Maisnam and Meha Sharma have no conflicts of interest to declare in relation to this article.
+Disclosures: Deep Dutta, Soumitra Ghosh, Sanjay Kalra, Indira Maisnam and Meha Sharma have no financial or non-financial relationships or activities to declare in relation to this article.

 Acknowledgements: Medical writing assistance was provided by Katrina Mountfort and James Gilbart of Touch Medical Media, and supported by Touch Medical Media.